saumsh100/newFrontend/README.md

 1. Rebuild and seed the database with development data: `npm run rebuild:seed`
     > **Note:** > `npm run rebuild:seed` can be re-run whenever a fresh DB is needed

+## NVM Setup

+1. Download nvm using this website. https://github.com/creationix/nvm.
+Please read through this on how to use properly and migrate existing npm packages.

+2. To download a certain node version using nvm, use the following: `nvm install version`.
+For the Legacy API (this repo) run: `nvm install 8.11` and for Nest API run: `nvm install 10.0`.

+3. After downloading both node 8.11 (used by this repo) and node 10.0 (used the api repo), you can switch between them by using: `nvm use "version"`, for example: `nvm use 8.11.4`.

 ## Run